 Published By: Headline

-Thanks to NetGalley and Headline for the advanced copy of this title in return for an honest review and a spot on the book tour.
+Thanks to Headline for the gifted copy of this title in return for an honest review and a spot on the book tour.